-Members of the European Parliament are directly elected to represent the citizens of the 27 EU Member States in the European Parliament.
-As in national parliaments, these representatives work together in political groupings at EU level.
+Members of the European Parliament are directly elected to represent the citizens of the 28 EU Member States in the European Parliament.
+As in national parliaments, these representatives work together in political groupings at an EU level.
 With support from their respective factions, MEPs debate and discuss proposals drafted by the European Commission, reports delivered by other EU institutions and general developments in EU life.

-Yet, as they are composed of MEPs emanating from many different national parties, political factions in the EP are not homogenous.
+However, as they are composed of MEPs coming from many different national parties,political factions in the EP are not homogenous.
 Such diversity may generate some difficulty in forming a common faction position.
 During debates, MEPs are often expected to align themselves to the common position of their faction, but this is not mandatory.
-MEPs may leave the political grouping to which they belong and become independent MEPs (Non-Inscrits or Non-Attached Members).

-In MEU 2013, participants assigned the role of an MEP shall work together with their colleagues in order to reach a common position within their respective factions and then try to create consensus in the EP and with the Council.
-In order to facilitate cooperation between the two co-legislators, 3 MEPs shall be elected to attend trilogue meetings, which will also involve the Permanent Representative of Ireland to the Council (note: Ireland shall hold the presidency of the Council during the first semester of 2013) and the Commissioner responsible for each Proposal.
+In MEU 2014, participants assigned the role of MEP shall work together with their colleagues in order to reach a common position within their respective factions and then try to create consensus in the EP and with the Council.
+In order to facilitate cooperation between the two co-legislators, 3 MEPs shall be elected to attend trilogue meetings, which will also involve the Permanent Representative of Greece to the Council (note: Greece will be holding the presidency of the Council during the first semester of 2014) and the Commissioner responsible for each Proposal.